 Don’t try to be holy or anything.
 Wanting something to happen is a recipe for disappointment, a reason to make you want to quit.
 Know upfront that nothing seems to happen during meditation for the majority of people.
 If you can be okay with that, you’ll get a lot more out of your meditation than most.
 A lot happens under the surface, beyond our awareness.
 Trust this.
 If you can still your mind for five seconds, that might be a friggin’ miracle.

 Meditation is anti-goal oriented, so I can’t offer you an end game for your efforts.
 The only purpose for meditation is to give us an opportunity to recognize that we are not our thoughts.
 Those take place in our minds, but they aren’t who we are.
 They belong to us, they don’t define us…unless we allow them to.

-You won’t know the real benefits of meditation until you establish a regular practice.
+You won’t know the real benefits of meditation until you establish some form of regular practice.
 But I feel confident in saying that once you do, you’ll miss it on the days you forget.
 You’ll realize that your life is different on the days you meditate even though nothing other than your mind’s laundry list of complaints shows up.
-I wish meditation was a little more glamorous.
-Maybe then more people would try it and get addicted to it like some designer drug, but it’s not.
+Meditation is one of the most valuable tools we have to find peace and contentment.
 At the same time, it doesn’t have to be as difficult as some people make it out to be.